Alaneel/SC4021/README.md

 - This project uses the Transformers library by Hugging Face for sentiment analysis
 - Topic modeling is implemented using Gensim
 - Web interface built with Flask and Bootstrap
-- X API access through Tweepy
+- News API for data collection